lopiyo-tyro/cypressTests/README.md

 ## Cypress Installation - if applicable

-1. Install cypress using any of the methods described here - https://docs.cypress.io/guides/getting-started/installing-cypress.html
+1. Install Cypress using any of the methods described here - https://docs.cypress.io/guides/getting-started/installing-cypress.html
-2. Check your install is successfull (see the versions I used below on macOS Mojave 10.14.6) using the command below or similar
+2. Check your install is successfull (I installed on a macOS Mojave 10.14.6.
+See below versions of Cypress installed) using the command below or similar
 ```
 $ $(npm bin)/cypress --version
 Cypress package version: 6.4.0